U.S.-Canada bridge to reopen Sunday after police clear protesters | Business

 The bridge carries about $360 million a day in two-way cargoes - 25% of the value of all U.S.-Canada goods trade.
 "We stand ready to support our Canadian partners wherever useful in order to ensure the restoration of the normal free flow of commerce can resume," the statement added.

-Windsor Police said in a statement on Sunday they arrested several people on a charge of mischief, without saying how many.
-Police also seized vehicles within the demonstration area, the statement added.
+A Windsor Police official told reporters that between 20 and 30 arrests were made.
+Police also seized vehicles within the demonstration area, according to an earlier statement.
 Police stepped up their presence on Sunday with more than 50 vehicles, including cruisers, buses and an armoured car, as the number of protesters dropped to around 45 from roughly 100 on Saturday.
 Windsor Police tweeted "there will be zero tolerance for illegal activity".

+In Ottawa, counter protests started blocking vehicles trying to join the protests on Sunday, with residents losing patience over the three-week-old demonstrations.
+In the western Canadian province of British Columbia, the Pacific highway border crossing in Surrey was temporarily closed on Sunday afternoon, for a second day, by a group of about 200 protesters, according to a Reuters photographer on the scene.
+A small group of protesters gathered on U.S. side of the border, blocking incoming vehicles.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)